lacikawiz/go-json-util/README.md

 ```
 Int64 converts value to an Int64

+---

 ### func (Obj) IsNil

 ```go
 func (o Obj) IsNil() bool
 ```
-IsNil : checks if the raw data is a `nil`
+IsNil checks if the raw data is a `nil`

+---

 ### func (Obj) K

 ```go
 func (o Obj) K(keys ...string) (n Obj)
 ```
-K : walk one, or more steps deeper into the structure K=key
+K walk one, or more steps deeper into the structure K=key

+---

 ### func (Obj) Len

 ```go
 func (o Obj) Len() int
 ```
-Len : The length (size of an array or object) if the object is no an array or
+Len gives the length (size of an array or object) if the object is no an array
-object then result is -1
+or object then result is -1

+---

 ### func (*Obj) Push